 What Is An Arm Lift?

-An arm lift, also known as a brachioplasty is a surgical procedure to remove both excess fatty tissue and excess skin.
+An arm lift, also known as a brachioplasty is a surgical procedure done by the expert surgeons at Face Center LA to remove both excess fatty tissue and excess skin.
 The goal of an arm lift is to provide patients with a youthful, smooth and even contour of the upper arm.
 An arm lift may include both the trimming of fat and skin and is often combined with liposuction techniques to improve the outcome.

 How Is An Arm Lift Performed?